mbsimonovic/terraform-aws-service-catalog/modules/tls-scripts/core-concepts.md

 - If you see `app.key`, the script was not able to encrypt your private key using the KMS key you provided (or you didn't provide a key), so this is the private key in PEM format, in plain text.

-Optionally, you can upload the certificate to ACM using `--upload-to-acm`, so that the cert can be used with an internal ELB or ALB.
-Note that although _operating_ private CAs via AWS ACM incurs costs, _uploading_ self-signed certificates to ACM is totally free!
+Optionally, you can upload the certificate to ACM using `--upload-to-acm` in the region specified by `--aws-region`.
+Note that although creating and operating private CAs using AWS ACM costs you money, _uploading_ your own self-signed certificates to ACM is totally free.

 E.g.:
 ```sh